Usability Testing Vs. User Testing – Why it is important?

 - Is it pleasant to interact with your app?

 - Is the app stable and usable across every intended device or range of devices?

 By iterating upon your design and getting feedback from real-life users, you’ll be able to answer these questions – and many more.

 User Testing And Usability Testing Help Make Your App The Best It Can Be!

 A successful app can’t just be streamlined, beautiful, and easy to use.
 It must also solve a need.
 Take Uber, for example.
-Not only is it easy to use and convenient, it helps solve a problem – slow, inconsistent taxi service – that has plagued us for decades.
+It is easy to use and convenient, but it also helps solve a slow, inconsistent taxi service that has plagued us for decades.

-That’s why understanding the difference between user testing and usability testing is so important.
-By building apps that are both useful and beautiful through both user testing and usability testing, you’ll be able to ensure that you lay the foundation for a successful app or piece of software.
+That’s why understanding the difference between the user and usability testing is so important.
+By building useful and beautiful apps through user testing and usability testing, you’ll be able to ensure that you lay the foundation for a successful app or piece of software.”